 When playing online you don’t have to worry too much about knowing which order events happen.
 You will be prompted when it’s your turn to act and given guidance on the correct minimum amounts to ‘call’ or ‘raise’.

 Online poker rooms make it as easy as possible for you to learn how to play poker.
-Now we’ll look at Texas Hold’em in more detail.
+While there are many variations of poker, including Omaha and Three Card, we’ll look at Texas Hold’em in more detail here.
 You’ll learn about the Blinds, The Flop, Turn and River.
 In no time at all, we’ll have you playing like a pro!

 Before any cards are dealt, two blinds (small blind + big blind) are placed in the pot by the two players to the immediate left of the dealer.
 Blinds are put in to start the action.
 The player left of the dealer bets one half of the lower limit (small blind.)
 The player who sits left of the small blind wagers an amount equal to the lower limit.
 When playing online this will be automatically done for you.